War Memorial Stadium (Buffalo, New York)

 War Memorial Stadium, colloquially known as The Rockpile, was an outdoor football, baseball and soccer stadium in Buffalo, New York.
 Opened in 1937 as Roesch Memorial Stadium, the venue was later known as Grover Cleveland Stadium and Civic Stadium.
-The stadium was home to the Canisius Golden Griffins (NCAA), Buffalo Indians-Tigers (AFL), Buffalo Bills (AAFC), Buffalo Bulls (NCAA), Buffalo Bills (AFL/NFL), Buffalo Bisons (IL), Buffalo White Eagles (ECPSL), Buffalo Blazers (NSL), Buffalo Bisons (EL/AA) and Canisius Golden Griffins (NCAA).
+The stadium was home to the Canisius Golden Griffins football and baseball (NCAA), Buffalo Bulls football (NCAA), Buffalo Indians-Tigers (AFL), Buffalo Bills (AAFC), Buffalo Bills (AFL/NFL), Buffalo Bisons (IL), Buffalo White Eagles (ECPSL), Buffalo Blazers (NSL), and Buffalo Bisons (EL/AA).
 It also had a race track and hosted several NASCAR events.
 The venue was demolished in 1989 and replaced with the Johnnie B. Wiley Amateur Athletic Sports Pavilion, which retains entrances from the original stadium.

 History

 Planning and construction

-Roesch Memorial Stadium was built on the East Side of Buffalo for $3 million as a Works Progress Administration project in 1937.
+The stadium was built on the East Side of Buffalo for $3 million as a Works Progress Administration project in 1937.
 It was built on a large, rectangular block that had once housed the Prospect Reservoir.

 Opening and reception

 The 36,500-seat venue was primarily used for college football when it opened on October 16, 1937, with the Tulane Green Wave defeating the Colgate Raiders 7–6 in the inaugural game.
-The venue's name was changed to Grover Cleveland Stadium in 1937 and then to Civic Stadium in 1938.
+The name changed several times in its first two years of operation, first being named after Republican Charlie Roesch, then for Democrat Grover Cleveland, before settling on the nonpartisan Civic Stadium.
 The Buffalo Indians-Tigers became the venue's first professional football team in 1940.